 - Stay in compliance.
-Helpful information on export controls and how to comply with them is available on OSP’s website.
+Check information on export controls and how to comply with them.
 Different regulations will apply depending on the technology and the destination.

 - Review your project.
 Any project with international components should be reviewed by MIT’s Export Control Officer.
 We will initiate this process for every proposal where the Principal Investigator indicates information or materials will be shipped abroad.

 If you have questions or would like to request a review, please contact Janet Johnston, Export Control Officer.